the-mrinal/ML-Notebook/README.md

 # ML-Notebook
 #### **_Karma of Human is AI_**

-><div style="text-align: justify">In the ever changing era of Computer Science, Machine Learning is the field that holds the key to all future endeavours at the moment.
-All the latest advancement, be it Self-Driving Cars or Intelligent Robots or Game Playing use some form of ML.
-Even in places where it's not visible, when you are shopping online or listening to music on YouTube, these algorithms are prevalent and working at enhancing the user experience.</div>

 ##### Here I will be pushing all the imlementation projects and algorithms that i will learn while going through ML